-Nov 21 2003 – US President visits North East pub
+Nov 21, 2003 – US President visits region

-The short state visit of United States President, George Bush to Britain includes a trip to North East England.
+The brief state visit of US President, George Bush to Britain includes a trip to North East England.
 After visiting the Queen in London, the president heads north and lands by helicopter at the County Durham village of Trimdon Colliery, the home to Prime Minister, Tony Blair.
 After visiting the PM’s house and meeting Mr Blair’s neighbours, the President heads to Sedgefield in an armed motorcade and joins Mr Blair for a pub lunch of fish and chips in the Dun Cow before heading home on his jet from Teesside Airport.

-Feb 2004 – Middlesbrough win League Cup
+Feb 29, 2004 – Boro win League Cup

 Middlesbrough Football Club defeat Bolton Wanderers 2-1 in the League Cup final at Cardiff’s Millennium Stadium, collecting the first major trophy in their history.
 Goals come from Cameroonian, Joseph-Désiré Job and Dutch international Boudewijn Zenden.
 Back in 1997 Middlesbrough had reached the FA Cup final and League Cup final, both for the first time in the club’s long history.
 Boro lost them both as well as suffering a relegation to boot.
 It has been a long wait for the Boro fans for whom a trophy is finally lifted to their roars by club captain Gareth Southgate.
 Middlesbrough Football Club was established in 1876.

-22 Apr 2004 – End of an era for Newcastle brewery
+22 Apr, 2004 – End of an era for brewery

 2004 – Sage Gateshead opens